+MURDERER.
 'Tis Banquo's then.

+MACBETH.
 'Tis better thee without than he within.
 Is he dispatch'd?

-My lord, his throat is cut; that I did for him.
+MURDERER.
+My lord, his throat is cut.
+That I did for him.

-Thou art the best o' the cut-throats: yet he's good That did the like for Fleance: if thou didst it, Thou art the nonpareil.
+MACBETH.
+Thou art the best o' th' cut-throats;

+Yet he's good that did the like for Fleance: If thou didst it, thou art the nonpareil.

-Most royal sir, Fleance is 'scaped.
+MURDERER.
+Most royal sir, Fleance is 'scap'd.

-Then comes my fit again: I had else been perfect, Whole as the marble, founded as the rock, As broad and general as the casing air: But now I am cabin'd, cribb'd, confined, bound in To saucy doubts and fears.
+Then comes my fit again: I had else been perfect; Whole as the marble, founded as the rock, As broad and general as the casing air: But now I am cabin'd, cribb'd, confin'd, bound in To saucy doubts and fears.
 But Banquo's safe?